IOTECH-Donegal/ProjectP/README.md

 There are two executables, one for the
 - Base on multicast port 239.1.1.1:5001
 - Heading sensor on multicast port 239.1.1.1:5002

-They output of different multicast ports, so they can both work simultaneously.
+They output on different multicast ports, so they can both work simultaneously.

 ## UBX
 The UBlox code in this project is based on IOTECH/UBX.